Ge-Rag/Ge-Rag/README.md

 function get_valid_filename()

 If the file exists it will add a sequence number to the filename until a non existing filename is found.

+Get help with the command line parameter -h.